 - Your passport should expire at least six months after returning to your home country (make a copy of passport)

 - You should have at least two free pages in the passport for each country you are visiting

 - You should have a photocopy of your passport.

 - Vaccination Certificates such as Yellow Fever for Uganda and Rwanda.

 There are some things you need to do when coming on safari in Rwanda that will save you some dollars and cents.

-The USD is the currency of choice in much of Africa and it is so in Rwanda.
+The USD is the currency of choice in much of Africa, and it is in Uganda and Rwanda.
 Below you will find more information that might come in handy during your time in Africa.

-Most people incur no health problems while visiting Uganda or Rwanda but simply enjoy themselves during the time on Safari.
+Most people incur no health problems while visiting Uganda or but enjoy themselves during the time on Safari.